scipp/presentations/icns2025/README.md

 As ESS representative mentioned that we don't want a lot of users, but the right users, ESS maybe be maintaining the centralized online space for all neutron community so that any users can easily tell which facility/technique they can benefit from their science cases...?

 There are not so many of neutron facilities in the world...!

+## Visit to ESS/Loop

+It was a fun experience for myself to explore the instruments and see them in person and have a better feeling of how users will be using our software in the office space.

+I realized physical environment will also affect user behaviours/expectations about software.

+And there was always coffee and cake in the Loop not like the bella centre in Cph :D...!